anna099/hegel/reason-intro/1-reason.md

 system of logic that is fully and legitimately grounded, and takes nothing as given.
 As for now, we continue with the *Phenomenology*'s task of *overcoming* the philosophical standpoint from which a 'given' is acceptable.

+#### The Abstract Individual {#indiv}

+To this point, idealism has not been depicted in a favourable light.
+Hegel *does* have praise for it, however, insofar as it is the first appearance of *reason*.
+As we saw above, 'reason' is the name for all thinking that bases itself off of *mediation*.
+Kant's idealism, in this regard, is successful: it mediates between subject and object (self-consciousness and reality) precisely by making the latter conditioned by the former.
+For this reason, Hegel remarks that if we are to be Kantian idealists, 'we can no longer really talk of *things* at all, which is to say, we can no longer speak of what for consciousness would only be the negative of itself'.[^18] In a simpler form of his accusation of *subjectivism* in Kant, Hegel is here arguing that insofar as all things, for the Kantian idealist, are conditioned by the categories, and these categories are themselves mere '*species* of the pure category' -- namely, the I -- then all our talk about 'things' amounts to little more than reflection on the fundamental category of things: the I itself.
+Are we therefore left with nothing but pure thinking, with no otherness or externality?
+Not quite: in the labyrinthine remainder of §236, Hegel shows how externality and the Other come back to idealist consciousness.
+Because this passage is so difficult, I have quoted it at length, and split it into subsections which I will then explain one by one.

+1. However, the many categories are already equivocation itself, since at the same time they have in themselves otherness in its *plurality as opposed* to the pure category.
+2. They in fact contradict the pure category through this plurality, and the pure unity must sublate them in themselves, and thereby constitute itself as the *negative unity* of the differences.
+3. However, as *negative* unity, it excludes from itself both the *differences* as such and that first *immediate* pure unity as such, and it is *singular individuality*.
+4. This is a new category, which is an excluding consciousness, which is to say, it has *an other* for it.[^19]

+These four moments follow the aforementioned scenario, in which there is no real *Other* when all that consciousness can refer to is conditioned by the categories which, ultimately, are various 'species' of consciousness itself.
+In the first moment, Hegel points out that some kind of otherness *is* present, after all, since there is a difference between the **unity** of the 'pure category' (that is, the I), and the **plurality** of the 'many categories' -- and since, whenever there is difference, there is otherness.
+Hegel realises, in the second moment, that this difference is a *contradiction*, between the unity of the I and the plurality of the categories.
+(This is, in some sense, a reappearance of the contradiction of the One and the Many in the earlier chapter on perception).
+The 'pure unity' -- by which Hegel means the I as a mere 'genus' of the categories -- *sublates* or overcomes this contradiction when it is re-understood as the '*negative unity*' of the categories: that is, a unity of *mutually excluding* parts.
+The third moment explains that, through becoming a negative unity, the I is thus *separate* to both the original sense of the I, as a *pure* unity, and to the original plurality of the categories, which are not a unity at all.
+In this separation, as Hegel remarks in the fourth moment, the I as negative unity is thus *exclusive*: it excludes, and has an Other.
+Hegel calls this new, excluding shape of the I a 'singular individual'.

+The singular individual is the I or 'ego' that Descartes could not conceive of: it is a 'thinking thing' which nonetheless is an individual thing among other things of the world.
+As Harris writes,

+> The thinker cannot identify herself with the pure thinking (any more than with
+> the "thoughts") because she is *the being that is appeared to*.
+This step
+> undercuts the Cartesian *dualism*.
+The "certainty" of Reason is simply a
+> singular agent in a world of *external* sensible appearances.[^20]

+This 'singular agent' is not as stable as it might first appear, however.
+Though it has achieved the awareness of otherness, in a sense, this awareness has only come about through the interplay of consciousness and its manifold facets.
+'Each of these different moments' -- that is, the pure category, the negative unity, and so on -- 'points to another moment, but at the same time, within each of them, there is never any otherness at all'.[^21] The singular individual is the negative unity of the manifold categories, which themselves are immediately unified by the I as 'pure category' which, in its contradiction with the plurality of the manifold categories, is sublated in the I as singular individual ... and so on.

+For this reason, Hegel explains, consciousness is at this point 'posited in a twofold manner': it is *both* the constant movement between various moments, desperate (but always failing) to grasp real otherness, *and* the '*motionless unity*', the 'I am I', proud of its immediate certainty.
+At this stage of idealism, consciousness *is* this movement within itself.
+(Compare this to the similarly navel-gazing condition of the stoic and skeptic, in the chapter on self-consciousness).
+Whenever rational consciousness (by which I mean, consciousness in the stage of Reason) thinks it has grasped an Other, the Other slips through its fingers like sand, turning out merely to be another moment of consciousness itself.
+There is always a *thing in itself*, supposedly to be found on the 'other side' of consciousness.
+At this moment, rational consciousness is at the impasse that Hegel described in the introduction:

+> Consciousness seems, as it were, to be incapable of getting behind the object
+> to the object as it is *in itself* and not as the object is *for
+> consciousness*.[^22]

+In the last two paragraphs of his introduction to Reason, Hegel makes his conclusive critical statements on the idealism that represents the *certainty* (rather than the *truth*) of reason.
+As he puts it, this idealism -- which, though it is best represented by Kant and Fichte, can be concisely summarised by Schopenhauer's declaration that 'the world is my representation' -- fails because it is *abstract*.[^23] All reality, for this idealism, is 'the pure *mine* of consciousness'; as we have seen, a notion this pure and simple cannot find a stable other to which it can relate itself.
+Consequently, it finds itself always turning to some 'alien impact' [*fremden Anstoßes*] in order to find something meaningful or contentful.
+Of course, since it regards truth as inhering in the *I* (the 'unity of apperception' in Kant), it is forced to denigrate any such alien externality as a mere *phenomenon*, a categorised appearance that is distinct from a thing in itself.
+'Reason condemns itself', Harris writes, 'to be a search in which it is known a priori that there can be no success, no finding'.[^24]